StungEye-RRC/OO-Ruby-Challenges/README.md

 ### Instance Methods vs Class Methods

 In all three cases the method call being tested might be a class method or it could be an instance method.
 The type of method being tested will determine the type of method you need to implement to make the tests pass.
+The first questions you should ask yourself for each test is: "What type of method is being tested here?
+Is it a class method or an instance method?"